civican/legisinfo/42-1/bills/C-277/bill_text.md

 ### Section 2

-  **(1)** The Minister of Health must, in consultation with the representatives of the provincial and territorial governments responsible for health, as well as with palliative care providers, develop a framework designed to **support improved access for** Canadians to palliative care — pro-vided through hospitals, home care, long-term care facilities and residential hospices — that, among other things,
+  **(1)** The Minister of Health must, in consultation with the representatives of the provincial and territorial governments responsible for health, as well as with palliative care providers, develop a framework designed to support improved access for Canadians to palliative care — pro-vided through hospitals, home care, long-term care facilities and residential hospices — that, among other things,

     defines what palliative care is;

-    identifies the palliative care training and education needs of health care providers **as well as other caregivers**;
+    identifies the palliative care training and education needs of health care providers as well as other caregivers;

-    identifies measures to support palliative **care providers**;
+    identifies measures to support palliative care providers;

-    **promotes** research and **the collection of** data on palliative care;
+    promotes research and the collection of data on palliative care;

     identifies measures to facilitate a consistent access to palliative care across Canada;

     takes into consideration existing palliative care frameworks, strategies and best practices; and

-    evaluates the advisability **of re-establishing the Department of Health's Secretariat on Palliative and End-of-Life Care.**
+    evaluates the advisability of re-establishing the Department of Health's Secretariat on Palliative and End-of-Life Care.

-  **(2)** The Minister must **initiate the consultations referred to in subsection (1)** within six months after the day on which this Act comes into force.
+  **(2)** The Minister must initiate the consultations referred to in subsection (1) within six months after the day on which this Act comes into force.

 ### Section 3